 Iowa Democratic Party chairman resigns after caucus chaos

-WASHINGTON, D.C. – The chairman of the Iowa Democratic Party announced his resignation Wednesday after a disastrous caucus process beset by technical glitches led to a dayslong delay in reporting the results, inconsistencies in the numbers and no clear winner.
+(AP) – The chairman of the Iowa Democratic Party resigned Wednesday after a disastrous caucus process beset by technical glitches led to a dayslong delay in reporting the results, inconsistencies in the numbers and no clear winner.

-The embarrassing episode also threatened Iowa's cherished status as the first voting contest of the presidential primary season and led both front-runners to request a partial recanvass of the results.
+The embarrassing episode also threatened Iowa's cherished status as the first voting contest of the presidential primary season.

+Chairman Troy Price announced his resignation in a letter a week and a half after Iowa's caucuses.

 “While it is my desire to stay in this role and see this process through to completion, I do believe it is time for the Iowa Democratic Party to begin looking forward, and my presence in my current role makes that more difficult.”